CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/CSCS-Clariden-setup/README.md

 **First time only (if you don't have the IDE stored from another project), or if you want to update the IDE.**

+1. `mkdir $HOME/jetbrains-server`
-1. Submit your job as in the example `submit-scripts/remote-development.sh` and in particular edit the environment variables
+2. Submit your job as in the example `submit-scripts/remote-development.sh` and in particular edit the environment variables
     - `JETBRAINS_SERVER_AT`: set it to the `jetbrains-server` directory described above.
     - `PYCHARM_IDE_AT`: don't include it as IDE is not installed yet.
-2. Add `JETBRAINS_SERVER_AT` in the `--container-mounts`
+   And add `JETBRAINS_SERVER_AT` in the `--container-mounts`
 3. Then follow the instructions [here](https://www.jetbrains.com/help/pycharm/remote-development-a.html#gateway) and install the IDE in your `${JETBRAINS_SERVER_AT}/dist` (something like `/users/smoalla/jetbrains-server/dist`)